-Due to the complexity of adjusting this core component of the charging methodology, the Proposer adjusted their solution to focus on the contestable works provisions.
+Due to the complexity of adjusting this core component of the charging methodology, the Proposer adjusted their solution to focus on the contestable works provisions, to facilitate the removal of the 2km definition.
 These currently enable Users to construct/deliver Connection Assets and User equipment.
 The CMP374 proposal was raised to extend those Contestability provisions to include sole-use Infrastructure.